| |

 Mix it up.

-Kittens get acclimated to different flavors as they develop and prefer what they ate as kittens.
+Kittens get used to different flavors as they develop and prefer what they ate as kittens.

-The more food they get as kittens, the more flavors they’ll learn to love.
+The more kitten food variety, the more flavors they’ll learn to love.
 It also stops ‘flavor boredom’ (neophilia) from eating the same food every day.

 Quick notes: